Wally Boag (the original Pecos Bill) gives his 39,522 and last performance at the

 Goofy takes us on a cruising history of sailing.

 "I always wanted to be Geppetto." -Ralph Kent

 Walt Disney World's 220-acre sports complex is rebranded when an ESPN logo is

 lowered into place on the complex's entrance sign.
 Officially relaunching February 25 as "ESPN

 Wide World of Sports Complex," the updated venue will also feature more than 40 high-definition and robotic video

 cameras, plus 10 handheld cameras, and 40 high-definition video screens, including two Jumbotrons.

-Actress Arial Winter, best known for her role as Alex Dunphy on the ABC comedy
+Actress Ariel Winter, best known for her role as Alex Dunphy on the ABC comedy

 series Modern Family, is born in Los Angeles, California.
-She is also the voice of Gretchen
+She is the voice of Gretchen

 Starting on this day, an on-air collaboration between Disney and Wheel of Fortune kicks